gregdevore/Projects/README.md

 **Lesson3_Decision_trees_Ensemble_methods_DeVore.ipynb**

 This assignment explores the algorithm used to fit a regression tree.
 In addition, a random forest classifier is built from scratch using a series of single decision trees built on small random samples of the data set.

+**Lesson4_Ensembles_Imputation_DeVore.ipynb**

+This assignment explores imputing missing data in Python.
+Specifically, the precision and recall of a binary classifier is plotted as a function of the amount of missing data from a single feature.
+In addition, a custom imputation function is written to convert data types using regular expressions.